LogoActuator Machining

 4140 Shaft Mechanics Simulator

-Compare deflection, weight, and relative cost for 4140 TGP against other common alloys.
+Compare deflection, weight, and RFQ complexity for 4140 TGP against other common shaft alloys.

 1.500"